 In the article I shared earlier, Arianna supports the idea of breaking your ultimate goal into actionable milestones to achieve a long-term behavioral change.

-According to her, following small milestones together make a big impact on our lifestyle and habits.
+According to her, following small milestones together greatly impacts our lifestyle and habits.

 This is somewhat similar to the SMART goals framework, the technique I use to create specific health goals.